jaikadian09-coder/Supplier-Chain-Management-System/README.md

-Here is a comprehensive, production-grade README.md for your Supply Chain Management System.
-It is structured to look highly professional for your GitHub repository, complete with architecture breakdowns, installation guides, and security highlights.

 🚚 Supply Chain Management System (SCMS)
 A desktop-based enterprise application built to streamline operations for supply chain logistics, inventory profiling, delivery fulfillment, and financial collections.